 Russia banned nearly all gambling in 2009 and online gambling was caught up in the net.
 A massive internet censorship program combined with criminal penalties for players and operators have seriously hampered the industry.
 Russia has recently begun issuing licenses to certain local betting sites, but progress is slow and the overall tone remains one of prohibition.

 Read more: Gambling in Russia

 The United States cracked down on internet gambling with the passage of the Unlawful Gambling Enforcement Act of 2006 (UIGEA).
 The UIGEA ordered financial institutions to stop doing business with offshore betting sites and operators remain subject to criminal penalties.
 However, things are changing.
 A handful of individual states have legalized certain forms of gambling for their residents only.
-Despite all this, unlicensed betting sites continue to do big business in the USA.
+Despite all this, illegal betting sites continue to do big business in the USA.